-I've been a blogger for over six years and despite my irregular posting schedule anymore, I get inundated by press releases daily.
+I've been a blogger for over seven years and despite my irregular posting schedule anymore, I get inundated by press releases daily.
 I look them over of course and a lot of them are interesting.

 However, every once in a while one comes through my in bin that really sticks in my craw.
 Such was the case a couple of days ago when a release showed up that was hawking a new book on the "psychology" of color and how to use said psychology to pick colors for your home.

 The press release even went so far as to lead with the tease, "Do you wish you knew the secrets to selecting the best paint for your house like the pros do?"
 Trust me, any pro who relies on the kind of goobledygook advanced by this book needs to lose his or her license.